 It provides pure protection for a specified period, such as 10, 20, 25, or 30 years.
 If you pass away during the term, your designated beneficiaries will receive a death benefit payout.
 If you outlive it, the coverage expires.
 It’s ideal for covering temporary, high-cost needs like a mortgage or raising children.

-Permanent Life Insurance for Truck Drivers
+Permanent Life Insurance

-Permanent life policy lasts your entire lifetime, as long as premiums are paid, regardless of health changes.
+Permanent life insurance lasts your entire lifetime, as long as premiums are paid, regardless of health changes.
 It also builds up an internal cash value fund you can access via policy loans if needed.

 - Whole Life – Offers guaranteed premiums, a guaranteed death benefit, and guaranteed cash value growth.
 It is predictable but more expensive.